 This Needs To Be Repeated – Say No To Free Waste

 As a student, you can be the target of many companies trying to lure you over to the dark side.

-Become The Campus Green Activity Activist
+20. Become The Campus Green Activity Activist

 Many seats of learning are now looking to increase their own green credentials.
 So now is the best time to get involved and leave your mark.

-For example, you could make suggestions about water and energy conservation, hard to recycle materials and foods served on campus.
+For example, you could make suggestions about water and energy conservation, hard to recycle materials, and foods served on campus.

-Not to mention the self-composting, clothing swaps, reusable food containers and essential furniture donating that we talked about earlier.
+Not to mention the self-composting, clothing swaps, reusable food containers, and essential furniture donating that we talked about earlier.

 So I say, be brave and go for it!